 There are different sizes and shapes that we can find in the functional trainers.
 They offer a wide range of exercises as per the machine type.

-Now that you know what functional trainers are let’s walk you through selecting the best functional trainer.
+Now that you know what functional trainers are, let’s walk you through selecting the most cost-effective functional trainer for home gym.
 Finding the best-suited functional trainer is similar to finding other fitness equipment.

-It’s better to focus more on the machine’s specs/features if you want to find a good quality machine.
-This will help you save money.
+It’s better to focus more on the machine’s specs/features if you want to find a good quality machine:

 - Weight Stacks

-We will break down these factors below so you can get a better knowledge of it.
+I will break down these factors below so you can get a better knowledge of them.

-You need to check the dimensions before purchasing the machine to make sure it can fit in your room or space.
-Even a compact trainer will take a chunk of places, and it would be worse if you live in a low-ceiling house.
+You need to check the dimensions before purchasing the functional machine to make sure it can fit in your room or space.
+Even a small functional trainer will take a chunk of places, and it would be worse if you live in a low-ceiling house.

-Many trainers with dual-stack feature weigh between 700-800 lb once they are assembled, making it extremely hard to move.
+Many trainers with dual-stack features weigh between 700-800 lb once they are assembled, making it extremely hard to move.

-This is another reason why you need to decide the space before purchasing the machine.
+This is another reason why you need to decide on the space before purchasing the machine.

 #2.
 Weight Stacks

-If you are interested in purchasing the best functional trainer, we would advise you to buy a machine with dual weight stacks.
+If you are interested in purchasing the best functional trainer, it is advised to buy a dual-weight stack machine.

 You will have more workout choices using a dual-weight-stack functional trainer, such as bench press, cable crossover, and other 100+ movements.